HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Model validation

-The first validation test shows the infiltration into multilayered firn after a melt event, combining the commonly studied wetting-front propagation in a temperate region (Case III in \cite{shadab2025unified}) with the wetting front in a cold region and the formation of a perched water table (Case XI in \cite{shadab2025unified}).
-This problem demonstrates a delay in meltwater ponding at the surface due to a decay in both firn porosity and temperature with depth (Figure~\ref{fig2:UKWT}).
+{The first validation test considers meltwater infiltration into multilayered firn following a melt event.
+It combines the well-studied problem of wetting-front propagation in dry firn \citep{colbeck1972theory,gray1996water,Durey2014,meyer2017continuum,shadab2025unified} with the formation and expansion of a perched aquifer into a cold region \citep{shadab2025unified}.
+Previously, \citet{meyer2017continuum} considered perched aquifer formation in fully temperate firn without phase change.
+The present test simultaneously evaluates variably saturated flow, heat transport, and phase change by comparing numerical results against analytical solutions.}

 The firn is initially 70\% porous (density=275 kg/m$^{3}$), dry ($s_w=0$), and at 0$^\circ$C at depths shallower than $z = 5$ m.
-For depths deeper than 5 m, the firn is initially 30\% porous (density=640 kg/m$^{3}$), dry, and at -20$^\circ$C (Figure~\ref{fig2:UKWT}\textit{a}).
-At time $t=0$ hours, melt is generated at the surface ($z=0$ m), which increases the saturation $s_w$ to 0.57, referred to as ``Top condition" (Figure~\ref{fig2:UKWT}).
-The analytic solution of this problem is given by unified kinematic wave theory proposed in \cite{shadab2025unified} in the limit of negligible capillary forces and negligible effects of heat conduction.
+For depths deeper than 5 m, the firn is initially 30\% porous (density=640 kg/m$^{3}$), dry, and at -20$^\circ$C (Figure~\ref{fig2:UKWT}\textit{a}). {The initial condition is shown in Figure~\ref{fig2:UKWT}\textit{a}}.
+At time $t=0$ hours, melt is generated at the surface {as a boundary condition} ($z=0$ m), which increases the saturation $s_w$ to 0.57, referred to as ``Top condition'' {and is kept constant for the duration of this simulation (Figure~\ref{fig2:UKWT}\textit{a}).
+The top boundary condition becomes redundant once the saturated region reaches the surface.} The analytic solution of this problem is given by unified kinematic wave theory proposed in \cite{shadab2025unified} in the limit of negligible capillary forces and negligible effects of heat conduction.
 Since unified kinematic theory is derived with the assumption of same density (1000 kg/m$^3$) for water and ice phase, the numerical solutions are evaluated with the same assumption for this case.
 The computational domain $z \in [0,10\textrm{ m}]$ is divided uniformly into 400 cells to keep the cell width at 0.025 m.
-The boundary condition at the top surface ($z=0$ m) is prescribed to the ``Top condition" in Figure~\ref{fig2:UKWT}\emph{a}, whereas the bottom boundary condition is not required.
+The boundary condition at the top surface ($z=0$ m) is prescribed to the ``Top condition'' in Figure~\ref{fig2:UKWT}\emph{a}, whereas the bottom boundary condition is not required.